et-tamen-compilat/medical-image-computing/src/introduction-neural-nets.md

 f(x) = g(\mathbf{x}^T\mathbf{w})
 $$

 Now let us go back to the activation function.
 Suppose, that it didn't exist, then you would get a linear function.
 Linear functions are nice, since they are easily to work with.
 A linear function can be defined just using a set of weights, $w_0, \mathellipsis, w_n$.
 But they are problematic, in that they cannot represent non-linear functions, and in machine learning you want to be able to learn non-linear functions.
-So by throwing in a non-linear activation function, you can do this.
-There are lot's of activation functions to choose from.
+Throwing in a non-linear activation function allows us to do this.
+There are many types of activation functions to choose from.
 One common one is called logistic sigmoid, and is:

 $$
 \sigma(z) = \frac{1}{1 + e^{-z}}